hasanalmunawr/Book-Social-Network/README.md

 ## Learning Objectives

-By following this project, students will learn:
+By creating this project, i'm learned:

 - Designing a class diagram from business requirements
 - Implementing a mono repo approach